Of course I know eternity: Wilhelm Traeger + Gray Wielebinski

 28 Rutland Gate, London SW7 1PQ

-As a conversation between two artists who have never met, Of course I know eternity defies distance – physical, temporal, geographical and that of a lifetime – through Traeger’s and Wielebinski’s shared fascination with collage, both as a medium and a methodology.
-Together, Traeger’s collages-on-paper dating between 1961 and 1969 and Wielebinski’s site-specific installations interrogate the ways in which time is felt and contextualised.
-The resulting visual kaleidoscope joins fragments, forms and nuances across the two floors and corridors of the ACF.
-Here, collage becomes a totalising force that extends beyond the edges of a given artwork, implicating the very walls and stairways of the building they occupy.
+As a conversation between two artists who have never met, Of course I know eternity defied distance – physical, temporal, geographical and that of a lifetime – through Traeger’s and Wielebinski’s shared fascination with collage, both as a medium and a methodology.
+Together, Traeger’s collages-on-paper dating between 1961 and 1969 and Wielebinski’s site-specific installations interrogated the ways in which time is felt and contextualised.
+The resulting visual kaleidoscope joined fragments, forms and nuances across the two floors and corridors of the Austrian Cultural Forum.
+Here, collage became a totalising force that extended beyond the edges of a given artwork, implicating the very walls and stairways of the building they occupy.

-This artistic and intergenerational exchange explores the intellectual and artistic legacy of the Austrian post-war avant-garde, their questions reverberating in the present moment.
-Opening on the occasion of the 80th anniversary of the end of WWII, Of course I know eternity examines the nonlinearity of history, collaging together the conflicting relationship of hope and fear as it was felt then, as it is felt now.
+This artistic and intergenerational exchange explored the intellectual and artistic legacy of the Austrian post-war avant-garde, their questions reverberating in the present moment.
+Opening on the occasion of the 80th anniversary of the end of WWII, Of course I know eternity examined the nonlinearity of history, collaging together the conflicting relationship of hope and fear as it was felt then, as it is felt now.

 For enquiries, contact us at info@kollektivcollective.com.